 Best ASTM D6954 Biodegradable Poop Bags

 These biodegradable poop bags are a reasonably eco-friendly alternative.
 They rank above standard poop bags and recycling your old grocery bags (though recycling still gets applause!).
-The break down process gets aided through a chemical process activated by oxygen.
+The breakdown process gets aided by a chemical process activated by oxygen.
 Sending these bags to a landfill WILL inhibit their degradation, so definitely aim for a composting situation.

 If you want the most for your money, you can’t go wrong with AmazonBasics.
 You can choose from quantities of 270 up to 900 (that should last a while!).
 You get a dispenser with your order, ensuring the biodegradable poop bags fit correctly.
 The bags are 15 MIL thick, which is the thinnest you should aim for.
 There’s no scent to the bags – helpful if you have allergies!